 How to assign a group to a client

-1. Click Clients in the side menu of the Partner Dashboard, and find the client to whom you want to assign a group.
+1. Click Clients in the side menu of the Advisor Dashboard, and find the client to whom you want to assign a group.

 2. Under Groups with access to this client, assign a group by selecting it from the dropdown menu of groups you've created.